Design a course exploring a program-related work experience (paid/volunteer) and your professional development.

-To build a Work Experience course (3 credit course) you must secure a work (paid or volunteer) experience over a semester (12 weeks) working a minimum of 120 hours.
-In addition to completing placement hours, you submit monthly reports, learning objectives, participate in a monitor visit, and complete a final project.
+To build a Work Experience course you must secure a work placement (paid or volunteer) working a minimum of 120 hours over a 12-week semester.
+In addition to completing placement hours, you will set learning objectives, submit monthly reports, participate in a monitor visit, and complete a final deliverable.

-All Work Experience courses are classified as an elective course for you program planning.
+All Work Experience courses are classified as elective courses for your program planning.

-You may take a max of 2 in each area during your degree(s).
+You may take a maximum of 2 as part of your degree(s).

 Applied Studies 2000/2001

 Create a Pass/Failcourse exploring a program associated work experience (paid/volunteer) and relate it to your professional development

 Create a graded course exploring a program associated work experience (paid/volunteer) with a related academic deliverable

 An Applied Studies course fee is the same as any other 3-credit course on campus.
 Find out more about University of Lethbridge tuition.

 Minimum 2.0 GPA

 Second-year standing (a minimum 30.0 successful credit hours)